Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Imaginary rotation of the scalar field vs. real rotation

 \subsection{Evaluation for imaginary rotation}

 We now seek to construct states which undergo imaginary rotation, $\Omega = i \Omega_I$, where $\Omega_I \in \mathbb{R}$.
-As also noted in Sec.~\ref{sec:RKT:imaginary}, a state under imaginary rotation leads to complex values for the expectation values of physical observables.
+As also noted in Sec.~\ref{sec:RKT:imaginary}, a state under imaginary rotation leads to complex expectation values of physical observables.
 This problem can be alleviated by considering the hermiticized version of $\hat{\rho}$, namely

 which is equivalent to averaging over the results obtained for positive and negative values of $\Omega_I$.
-Under the above hermitization, the t.e.v. in Eq.~\eqref{eq_rhoa} becomes
+Under the above hermitization, the t.e.v. in Eq.~\eqref{eq_tev_aadagger} becomes

-which is similar to the relativistic kinetic theory distribution $f_\bk^{\rm im}$ in Eq.~\eqref{eq_RKT_fBE_iOmega} under the substitution $k_\varphi \rightarrow -m$.
+which is similar to the relativistic kinetic theory distribution $f_\bk^{\rm im}$ in Eq.~\eqref{eq_RKT_fBE_iOmega} under the substitution $k_\varphi \rightarrow -m_j$.
 The thermodynamic state corresponding to the t.e.v.~\eq{eq_ninions} is characterized by ninionic statistics~\eq{eq_ninionic}.
 In what follows, we perform the calculations considering averages using the statistical operator $\hat{\rho}(\beta, i\Omega_I)$, keeping in mind that the final result is obtained by taking the real part.

-In order to analyse the functions $G_{abc}$, the Bose-Einstein factor can be expanded in a power series, as follows:
+In order to analyse the functions $G_{abc}^I$, obtained by replacing $\Omega \rightarrow i \Omega_I$ in Eq.~\eqref{eq_kg:Gabc}, the Bose-Einstein factor can be expanded in a power series, as follows: